nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 ## Summary of results

 In short, what I've found so far seems to indicate that:
-- for the scale of our data in `PeTaL/cleaned_lens_output.json` (up to 1000 papers), dataset size matters a lot.
+- for the scale of our data in `PeTaL/golden.json` (roughly 1200 papers), dataset size matters a lot.
 This is encouraging.
 - among other metadata, appending MAG fields of study and MeSH terms to text does help accuracy.
 MAG fields of study alone give somewhat more information than MeSH terms alone.
+- for now, MATCH is quite definitely overfitting on `PeTaL/golden.json`.

 Cleaned experiment logs for various sets of trials are found in `experiment_data/`.